DevoteamNL/opendora/README.md

 ### backstage-plugin

-This is a scaffold [Backstage](https://backstage.io) app used to configure an environment to develop the plugin.
+This is a [Backstage](https://backstage.io) plugin setup used to develop the frontend plugin.

 [More details](backstage-plugin/README.md)